ga-wdi-lessons/react-continued/readme.md

 Components should do one thing and do it well.
 One thing that's hard to adjust to in React coming from an OOP background is packing too much information into a component.

-> Think back to the Post component from yesterday's class.
+> Think back to the Post component from the intro's class.

 #### Independent

 Components should increase cohesion and reduce coupling.
 Behavior in one component should not impact the behavior of another.
 In other words, components should not rely on one another.

-> But they should compliment one another, just like our Comment component did for Post in yesterday's class.
+> But they should compliment one another, just like our Comment component did for Post in the intro's class.

 #### Reusable

 Components should be written in a way that reduces the duplication of code.

-> We could have nested yesterday's Comment in a component other than Post.
+> We could have nested the intro's Comment in a component other than Post.

 #### Small